Introduction to Taxes & Compliance for Employee Share Compensation

 Difference in taxes in general for types of employee compensation

-Now that you are clear about what employee compensation is, the next thing that to consider is taxes.
+Now that you are clear about what employee compensation is, the next thing to consider is taxes.
 Employment taxes is something that everyone, including the business, the employees, and even the owner has to pay.
-The taxes are normally different for the local, state and federal agencies and has to be paid accordingly.
+The taxes are normally different for the local, state and federal agencies and have to be paid accordingly.

 Under the taxes on the employee compensation, there are many types of federal and state withholding, out of which self-employment is also considered for employment tax.
 Below are some of the main types of taxes that you should have an idea about as you need to periodically make payments to the IRS.

 Federal Income Tax Withholding